nvnivs/terraform-module-template/README.md

 * [Devcontainer] with all dependencies pre-configured
 * Generates README.md module documentation with [terraform-docs]
 * Configures [renovate] for dependency management
-* Actions workflows to test PRs and create Github Releases using [semantic-release]
+* Actions workflows to test PRs and create GitHub Releases using [semantic-release]
 * Testing using [terratest]
 * [taskfile] to simplify repetitive actions
 * Sets terraform version with [tfenv], configurable with `.terraform-version`